Polyhedral divisors and torus actions of complexity one over arbitrary fields: Non-split case via Galois descent

 \section{Non-split case via Galois descent}

-In view of the result of the above section, we provide a combinatorial description of affine normal varieties endowed with a (non-nescessary split) torus action of complexity one (see $5.4$ for a precise definition).
-This can be compared with well known descriptions for toric and spherical varieties, see [Bry], [Vo], [ELST], [Hu]. \begin{rappel} For a field extension $F/\mathbf{k}$ and an algebraic scheme $X$ over $\mathbf{k}$ we let
+In view of the result in the previous section, we provide a combinatorial description of affine normal varieties endowed with a (non-necessary split) torus action of complexity one (see $5.4$ for a precise definition).
+This can be compared with well-known descriptions for toric and spherical varieties, see [Bry79, CTHS05, Vo82, ELST12, Hur11]. \begin{rappel} For a field extension $F/k$ and a scheme $X$ over $k$ we let